cloudposse/terraform-aws-datadog-integration/README.md

 # terraform-datadog-integration-aws
 Terraform Module for integration DataDog to AWS

 ## Usage
-At the moment the module support RDS integration only.
-It will be modified as necessary to integrate the remaining services.
+Note: At the moment the module supports `RDS integration only`.
+It will be modified as necessary to integrate the needful services.

 Include this module in your existing terraform code: